Berlin - Summer Study Abroad

 Apply now for Berlin 2017!

 Applications for Berlin 2017 can now be submitted via the SJSU Study Abroad FLP Student Application site (Berlin 2017).
-The first wave of applications will be accepted through November 13, 2016, with deposits due by December 19, 2016.
-After that, if any spots are still available in the Berlin program, more applications will be accepted December 1 to February 2, 2017, with deposits due March 2, 2017.
+The second wave of applications will be accepted December 1, 2016 to February 2, 2017, with deposits due March 2, 2017.

-Keep in mind that the Berlin program can only accept a limited number of students (cohort size is typically 20-22 students), so be sure to get your application in during the first round!
+Keep in mind that the Berlin program can only accept a limited number of students (cohort size is typically 20-22 students), so be sure to get your application in as soon as possible!

 To learn more about the Berlin program, email the program leaders: